vincev/dply-rs/README.md

 }
 ```

-### Extracting nested fields from nested JSON
+### Extracting nested fields from nested NdJSON

-To extract a nested field in a JSON file we can use the `field` function in a
+To extract a nested field in a NdJSON file we can use the `field` function in a
 `mutate` step.
 The following example extracts the `sha` from the list of
 `commits` in the `payload` object: